 it’s not just about us,

-“In affect, we are never alone”
+in isolation.”“In affect, we are never alone”

 My second re-enactment for Pelapaissiotis’s Affective Mapping project is a re-enactment based on affective doubling: it reveals how affect can be set in motion as an artistic strategy, but sometimes it overtakes us.
 Hijacks us.
 This is what happened with me when I met with Yael Navarro, an anthropologist and also one of the contributing artists.